top of page

 Lateness

 If a learner knows that they are going to be late then a telephone call must be made as a matter of courtesy.
-On arrival, the learner should present themselves to their tutor and arrangements made to make up the lost time, at the earliest convenience.
+On arrival the learner should present themselves to their tutor and arrangements made to make up the lost time, at the earliest convenience.

 Persistent lateness will be addressed in the first instance by the tutor/ learning mentor.

-Attendance Tracking Procedure
+Attendance Tracking Process

 Attendance Values